The name david campbell is on a white background

 Approach to Treatment

-The IFS approach is not like traditional talk therapies in that it considers the many feelings, thoughts, and impulses that make up our inner world to be coming from individual “parts” of our personality.
-These parts are each like voices that have live inside of us with their own points of view and ways of responding to the many people and situations we encounter in our lives.
+The IFS approach is not like traditional talk therapies in that it considers the many feelings, thoughts, and impulses that make up our inner world as coming from individual “parts” of our personality.
+These parts are like little sub-personalities that live inside of us, each with their own points of view and way of responding to the outside world.
 [See Resource page for a trailer from the movie "Inside Out" that illustrates this concept graphically.]

-Over time, such inner tensions can result in anxiety, depression, indecision, and feelings of helplessness/hopelessness and more.
+Often, these protector parts can limit us, forming internal conflicts with other parts that just want us to get on with life.
+Over time, such inner tensions can result in anxiety, depression, indecision, or feelings of helplessness/hopelessness and more.
 This type of chronic mental stress can even affect our physical health.
 [See the Resource page for a short intro video: "How Trauma Affects the Body".]

 [For a brief explanation of how IFS works by its founder, Richard Schwartz, PhD, see the Resources page, Intro Video section.]